Dr Aarti Iyer

 - Improving organisations’ efforts to achieve social equality through affirmative action and equal opportunity programs

 - Understanding how social identity processes shape disadvantaged group members’ efforts to navigate novel social contexts, with implications for acculturation strategies, self-views, and academic performance

 - Understanding allies’ participation in social change : a multiple perspectives approach.
 European Journal of Social Psychology, 50(6), 1248-1258.

-- Mobilized or Marginalized?
-Understanding low-status groups' responses to social justice efforts led by high-status groups.
-Journal of Personality and Social Psychology.
+- Mobilized or marginalized?
+Understanding low-status groups’ responses to social justice efforts led by high-status groups.
+Journal of Personality and Social Psychology, Online first, 0-0.
 View this article in WRRO

 - You’re making us all look bad: Sexism moderates women’s experience of collective threat and intra-gender hostility toward traditional and non-traditional female subtypes.
 Group Processes and Intergroup Relations.
 View this article in WRRO

 - The association between transgender-related fiction and transnegativity: Transportation and intergroup anxiety as mediators.
 Psychology & Sexuality.
 View this article in WRRO

 - The impact of post-migration stressors on refugees' emotional distress and health: A longitudinal analysis.
 European Journal of Social Psychology.
 View this article in WRRO

 - National identification, endorsement of acculturation ideologies and prejudice: The impact of perceived threat of immigration.
 International Review of Social Psychology, 31(1).
 View this article in WRRO

 - “At least David Cameron resigned”: The protective effects of just-world beliefs for counterfactual thinking after Brexit.
 Personality and Individual Differences, 121, 25-30.
 View this article in WRRO